rilianx/Research/papers/convexity_detection.md

 El gradiente de una muestra:
 ![image](https://i.imgur.com/jZm68aM.png)
 The first term is just the gradient of the objective with respect to the decision variable x, and the last term is the gradient of the model’s predictions with respect to its own internal parameterization.
 The key is computing the middle term, which measures how the optimal decision changes with respect to the prediction $\hat{\theta}$.
 For continuous problems, the optimal continuous decision x must satisfy the KKT conditions (which are sufficient for convex problems).
 By solving this system of linear equations, we can obtain the desired term.
 However, the above approach is a general framework; our main technical contribution is to instantiate it for specific classes of combinatorial problems.
-Specifically, we need (1) an appropriate continuous relaxation, along with a means of solving the continuous optimization problem and (2) efficient access to the terms in Equation 2 which are needed for the backward pass (i.e., gradient computation).
-We provide both ingredients for two broad classes of problems: linear programming and submodular maximization.
-In each setting, the high-level challenge is to ensure that the continuous relaxation is differentiable, a feature not satisfied by naive alternatives.
-We also show how to efficiently compute terms needed for the backward pass, especially for the more intricate submodular case
+Specifically, we need
+(1) an appropriate continuous relaxation, along with a means of solving the continuous optimization problem and (2) efficient access to the terms in Equation 2 which are needed for the backward pass (i.e., gradient computation).